 4.5 Spring Wire

-The Spring wires used in the brake assembly shall conform to IS 4454 (Part 1).
+The spring wires used in the brake assembly shall conform to IS 4454 (Part 1).

 4.6 All other metallic components shall be of mild steel.

 4.7 Timber

 Timber for seat frame and other parts shall be seasoned heart wood of any of species of timbers specified for furniture and cabinet making in IS 399.
 Heartwood of non-durable timbers and sapwood, if present, shall be given a suitable treatment in accordance with IS 401.
 Timber used shall be free from prohibited defects and it shall have not more than the permissible defects as prescribed in IS 1331 for Grade I timber for non-structural use.
 Permissible moisture content in timber shall be as recommended in IS 287.